z3nitsu/vulnlab/backend/README.md

 ## Scoring Heuristics (Current)

-The interim scoring service combines lightweight heuristics with optional Semgrep/Bandit findings:
+The scoring pipeline now runs asynchronously in the background.
+Submissions are queued, marked as `pending`, and processed by a worker that applies heuristics, Semgrep/Bandit findings, and a lightweight sandbox stub before persisting the results.

+- Background worker: processes queued submissions and updates their status (`pending` → `running` → `passed/failed/error`).
+- Semgrep rules (if the `semgrep` CLI is installed) add additional warnings to the submission feedback payload.
+- Bandit (if installed) runs against snippets to surface Python security issues with severity/confidence thresholds.
+- Sandbox stub detects obviously dangerous operations (e.g., `os.system`) and will be replaced by a containerised executor later on.

+Heuristic checks currently look for:

 - `sqli_001`: looks for parameterized SQL usage and absence of string concatenation.
 - `xss_001`: expects HTML escaping or sanitization helpers.
 - `command_injection_001`: prefers `subprocess` calls without `shell=True` or `os.system`.
-- Semgrep rules (if the `semgrep` CLI is installed) add additional warnings to the submission feedback payload.
-- Bandit (if installed) runs against snippets to surface Python security issues with severity/confidence thresholds.

 Submissions failing these checks are marked `failed` with feedback; other challenges remain `pending` until expanded analyzers are introduced.
 When Semgrep matches fire, the submission response includes an `issues` array with tool/severity/message details.